INTRODUCTION TO RESEARCH VESSEL LLYR

 4 ways to pump bilge and seawater: 2 Jabsco 3000 Submersible Bilge Pumps on automatic in fore and aft bilges, 1 Whale Gusher 30 Manual Bilge Pump in the engine room, and a raw water Y-valve that converts the engine's raw water intake into an emergency bilge-pump.

 Stainless steel bars and locks for all lazarretts and SS hatch bars that prevent intrusion if you happen to anchor where night security is a concern.
-The First Responder dive tender's transom is also ported so a heavy chain locks the 20hp Tohatsu engine and tender to Llyr at night.

 A ship's design has a lot to do with her safety parameters.
 RV Llyr's sail/hull/keel Spray design and weight lean stiff into her sails, track steady and limit pitch and roll.
 A Ketch rig provides five “points of effort” moving the yacht forward at bow, staysail, main, mizzen and propeller.
 These five adjustable points of effort provided many options for steadying the yacht's track as she interacts with wind angle and often complex sea states.
 Safety at sea begins with a well settled vessel responding with lively, predictable motion to ever changing conditions.
 Llyr's generous center cockpit is stable and dry, her high freeboard rarely takes any wave slop aft.
 Shipwide there are many well placed handholds both above and below.
 And then there is Llyr's stiff steel hull which responds lightly to large seas alongside her overbuilt spars, rigging and storm sails that offer stable confidence in rough conditions.